Singapore’s driverless vehicle ambitions reach next milestone with new national standards

 READ: Self-driving vehicles on trial must have safety drivers, black boxes, MOT says

-The standards, known as Technical Reference 68 (TR 68), will promote the safe deployment of fully driverless vehicles in Singapore, according to a joint press release by Enterprise Singapore, Land Transport Authority, Standards Development Organisation and Singapore Standards Council (SSC).
+The standards, known as Technical Reference 68 (TR 68), will promote the safe deployment of fully driverless vehicles in Singapore, according to a joint press release by Enterprise Singapore (ESG), Land Transport Authority (LTA), Standards Development Organisation and Singapore Standards Council (SSC).

 TR 68 was developed over the past year and is meant to guide the industry on the development and deployment of vehicles in the Society of Automotive Engineers (SAE) Level 4 and 5 bands.
 At these levels, the vehicle is fully autonomous in limited and all driving scenarios, respectively.